 Eat a Snack

 Fueling your body with a little burst of protein and nutrients is a good way to bolster your workout and give you extra energy.
 It can also help your body more efficiently process fluids.
 What types of snacks should you eat?
 Anything that won’t fill you up.
 Skip the pre-workout smoothies because while the nutritional value and fluid aspect are useful, they sit in your stomach, leave you feeling full, and hinder a workout.
-Instead, opt for a piece of fruit, a grain-rich snack like granola, a fitness bar, or protein-rich foods like a little bit of meat or a half of a whole grain sandwich.
+Instead, opt for a piece of fruit, a grain-rich snack like granola, a fitness bar, or protein-rich foods like a little bit of meat or half of a whole grain sandwich.
 Just make sure it’s comfortable for you.

 The final step before your workout is the warm-up.
 Some people roll this right into their workout, which is a great approach.
-If you’re involved in a fitness class or a group activity, that’s often not a part of a regular fitness routine, so you might want to do a little extra beforehand, on your own.
+If you’re involved in a fitness class or a group activity, that’s often not a part of a regular fitness routine, so you might want to do a little extra beforehand on your own.

 Warm-ups are critical because they rev up your cardiovascular system so you can do more and do it efficiently.
-They can also help stretch muscles, which can help reduce the risk of injury and soreness.
+They can also help stretch muscles, which can help reduce the risk of issues and soreness.

-What Should Your Post Workout Routine Look Like?
+What Should Your Post-Workout Routine Look Like?

-Of course, it’s not just about the pre-workout; there’s the post workout to consider too.
+Of course, it’s not just about the pre-workout; there’s the post-workout to consider too.
 Let’s look at how to structure a healthy post-workout routine and what needs to be included.

 Stretching and Cool-Down